 - Insufficient wetting (pad)

-Furthermore, if you want to know if there is a problem with your PCB soldering, it depends on the sort of problem you are faced with.
+After listing these problems, you may be wondering how to know if there is a PCB soldering problem.
+Well, If you want to know if there is a problem with your PCB soldering, it depends on the sort of problem you are faced with.

 For example, if it is a solder bridging, you will see that there is not enough space left between your solder mask layer and the pads.
 Here, the left two solder joints melt together to form a connection that was not intended.